thejinchao/libprotobuf/README.md

 # Build Library
 The environment variables required for compilation
-* `PB_LIBRARY_PATH` The directory where this document is located
+* `PB_LIBRARY_PATH` The directory where this document is located Apply the patch first
-* `UE_THIRD_PARTY_PATH` UE third party source directory, This directory is located in a subdirectory `Engine/Source/ThirdParty` of the UE source directory
-Apply the patch first
 ```
 cd %PB_LIBRARY_PATH%\protobuf-source